-Reading for Civics
+Civics

-Reading for Civics is a Citizenship preparation class.
-Students will learn to complete the N-400 (Citizenship) application, prepare for the naturalization interview with USCIS, learn interviewing strategies, increase students' confidence with the interview process, and practice reading, writing, speaking, listening and pronunciation in English as they become informed, active community members.
-Students may register until the 35th day of class each quarter.
-Students must complete CASAS assessments as a prerequisite.
+Reading for Civics is a citizenship preparation class.
+Students learn to complete the N-400 (Citizenship) application, and prepare for the naturalization interview with USCIS.
+Students gain confidence and learn interview skills.
+They also practice reading, writing, speaking, and listening in English.